telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 {{endregion}}

-## Setting the number of displayed resources
+## Setting the Number of Displayed Resources

 You can use the view’s __ResourcesPerView__ property to change the number of visible resources.